meezlung/project-buhay-scraping/README.md

  - **Source Code**: Scripts for web scraping and data processing.
  - **Data Outputs**: Available in both JSON and CSV formats.

+Note: I can't seem to find any District Number found in the PhilAtlas website itself, so I had to scrape [Wikipedia](https://en.wikipedia.org/wiki/List_of_barangays_in_Quezon_City).

 ## Rainfall Accumulation Data